Matt Barnes: Los Angeles Clippers (2004)

 Barnes signed a contract with the Los Angeles Clippers for the second half of the 2003–04 NBA season.

 Sacramento Kings (2004–2005)

-In October 2004, he signed with the Sacramento Kings.
-He made his debut for the Kings recording 17 points and 9 rebounds, establishing himself as a key rotation player for Sacramento.
-He was traded halfway through the 2004–05 season along with Chris Webber to the Philadelphia 76ers, in exchange for Kenny Thomas, Corliss Williamson and Brian Skinner.
-He did not suit up for Philadelphia that season while recovering from a knee tendinitis, and was given an injury release.
+In October 2004, Barnes signed with the Sacramento Kings.
+He made his debut for the Kings recording 17 points and nine rebounds, establishing himself as a key rotation player for Sacramento.
+Barnes was traded halfway through the 2004–05 season along with Chris Webber to the Philadelphia 76ers, in exchange for Kenny Thomas, Corliss Williamson and Brian Skinner.
+Barnes did not suit up for Philadelphia that season while recovering from a knee tendinitis, and was given an injury release.

 New York Knicks (2005)

 Barnes signed a free agent contract with the New York Knicks in October 2005.
-Although he appeared to secure a starting job with an impressive preseason and Allan Houston's retirement, he was waived by the Knicks after playing just six games.
+Although he appeared to secure a starting job with an impressive preseason and Allan Houston's retirement, Barnes was waived by the Knicks after playing in just six games.